 Business Dashboards extract the value of data

 Among all the assets that your company owns, data is undoubtedly the most valuable.
 Using this data effectively becomes difficult at times.
 But this is where dashboards do their job.
 They provide users across the company with information and hand over on-demand access to all the core organization metrics.
 When everyone in your team uses dashboards, work becomes a lot easier.
+This can be seen with tools like a balanced scorecard dashboard, which allows for setting goals and measuring them to see how well the overall strategy is being executed.

 Align different departments